jankampherbeek/EnigmaSuite/MyDocu/Dev manual/Developers documentation Enigma Research - kopie.md

 #### Project API

-The classes in this project receive requests from the Frontend, perform some basic validation and pass the request to a Handler in the *Handlers* project.
-In most cases a response is returned to the Frontend.
+The classes in this project receive requests from the Frontend, perform some basic validation and pass the request to a Handler in the *Core.Handlers* project.
+In most cases, the API returns a response to the Frontend.
 An API never contains any business logic.

 #### Project Core.Handlers

-A Handler orchestrates the fulfilment of a request.
+A Handler orchestrates the fulfillment of a request.
 Possibly it uses some basic business logic but in most cases it will rely on helper classes.
-A handler is allowed to call other handlers.
+A handler may call other handlers.
 Sometimes it will simply pass through a request but it can also combine the results of several helper classes from the project *Work*.

 #### Project Facades